-Supervisors: Dr Deljana Iossifova, Dr Nuno Pinto
+Supervisors: Prof Deljana Iossifova, Dr Nuno Pinto

 Yahya Gamal acquired, in 2014, an undergraduate degree of Architecture Engineering from the Architecture Engineering and Tehchnology department of Cairo University, Faculty of Engineering.
 Since 2014 till 2016, he worked as a Teaching assistant in Cairo Univerisy's Architecure Department.
 During this two years period (2014 till 2016) he acquired a masters degree in architectural engineering from Cairo University.
 His masters focused on simulation and optimization models for form changing building materials in case of their use in builidng envelopes; specifically simulation models of shape memory alloys building envelope.
 From 2017 till 2018, Yahya continued working in Cairo University as an Assistant Lecturer in the Architecture Department.
 His interest in Simulation modelling led him to exploring the complexity theory and the simulation models at an urban scale, which was his PhD research topic in Cairo University from 2017 till 2018.
 In September 2018, Yahya joined the University of Manchester as PhD post graduate research student with his current PhD topic that focuses on applying land use simulation models that take into consideration procedural utility.
-He also currently works as a Teaching Assistant in university of Manchester, SEED, Architecture department
+He also currently works as a Teaching Assistant in the University of Manchester, SEED, Architecture department and Planning departiment